learnk8s/learnk8s.io/src/deployLaravel/content.md

   Normal  UPDATE  20s   nginx-ingress-controller  Ingress default/laravel-kubernetes-demo-ingress
 ```

-You can now access the application through the minikube IP address as shown above.
-To access the application through the URL `https://laravel-kubernetes.demo`, you will need to add an entry in your hosts file.
+You can now access the application through the minikube IP address, as shown above.

+You can visit the app at <http://minikube_ip>.

 ## This is just the beginning